1. Home

 Personal and Family Values Aren’t Always the Same

 Your family values will most likely overlap with your personal ones, but they can include different ones as well.
 Personal values at work may not be appropriate to the family setting.
-Maybe you value being right and having the last word in your business environment, but you may soon find that children play by different rules than employees.
+It’s common to have different values depending on your role in a given environment.

 Understanding our personal values raises our level of self-awareness and helps us to be more thoughtful and intentional with our children and partners.
-Ultimately that makes for happier, more cooperative, and higher functioning families.
+Ultimately, that makes for happier, more cooperative, and higher functioning families.

 How Family Influences Your Values